 A plugin or theme may be overriding the constant via the wp_revisions_to_keep filter.
 Debug with this snippet:

 If the logged value is not 0, something is overriding your setting.
-Check active plugins — some page builders and revision-management plugins apply their own filters.
+Check active plugins, some page builders and revision-management plugins apply their own filters.

 WP_POST_REVISIONS Constant Has No Effect

+The constant must be defined before WordPress loads its core files.
+Make sure it appears in wp-config.php above the /* That's all, stop editing!
+Happy publishing. */ line.
 If it is placed after require_once ABSPATH . 'wp-settings.php';, WordPress has already loaded and the constant is ignored.

 SQL Query Times Out on Large Databases